-On July 21, 2021, a lawsuit was filed by an individual.
-Odette Blanco de Fernandez, who alleges that she owns a claim to confiscated property, related persons who purportedly inherited claims to confiscated property ("Inheritors") and estates of deceased persons who purportedly own claims to confiscated property ("Estates") against Seaboard Corporation in the U.S. District Court for the District of Delaware under Title III of the Cuban Liberty and Solidarity Act of 1996, also known as the Helms-Burton Act (the "Act").
+On July 21, 2021, a lawsuit was filed by an individual, Odette Blanco de Fernandez, who alleges that she owns a claim to confiscated property, related persons who purportedly inherited claims to confiscated property ("Inheritors") and estates of deceased persons who purportedly own claims to confiscated property ("Estates") against Seaboard Corporation in the U.S. District Court for the District of Delaware under Title III of the Cuban Liberty and Solidarity Act of 1996, also known as the Helms-Burton Act (the "Act").
 The same plaintiffs filed a separate lawsuit against Seaboard Marine Ltd. ("Seaboard Marine") on December 20, 2020, in the U.S. District Court for the Southern District of Florida.
 The Act provides that any person who knowingly and intentionally "traffics" in property which was confiscated by the Cuban government may be liable to any U.S. national who acquires an ownership interest to such property for money damages in an amount equal to the greater of the current fair market value of the property or the value of the property when confiscated, plus interest from the date of confiscation, reasonable attorneys' fees and costs, and treble damages under certain circumstances.
 The complaint in each of the cases alleges that the plaintiffs acquired ownership interests to a 70year concession to develop port facilities at Mariel Bay, Cuba, and to ownership of surrounding land, and that these and other property rights were confiscated by the Cuban government in 1960.
 The complaints further allege that Seaboard Corporation and Seaboard Marine knowingly and intentionally "trafficked" within the meaning of the Act in the confiscated property by carrying and/or directing cargo to the Port of Mariel.
 The Court in the Seaboard Marine case dismissed the claims of the Inheritors and the Estates because they did not acquire the ownership claims prior to March 1996, as required by the Act.
 The Court denied the plaintiffs' motion for reconsideration of the dismissal of the Estates.
-On April 8, 2022, Seaboard Marine filed a Motion for Summary Judgement and a Motion to Exclude Opinions of Plaintiff's Experts, including Plaintiff's two experts' opinions on damages.
-The case is set on the Court's trial calendar for August 1, 2022.
-As to the suit against Seaboard Corporation, on October 21, 2021, the plaintiffs filed an amended complaint which principally adds allegations that there were additional callings made by Seaboard Marine at the Port of Mariel and that Seaboard Corporation engaged in a pattern of doing business with individuals and entities in contravention of the foreign policy of the U.S. Seaboard Corporation has filed a Motion to Dismiss, which has been briefed and is pending.
+The remaining plaintiff contends she owns 20% of the companies that owned the concession and land.
+On April 8, 2022, Seaboard Marine filed a Motion for Summary Judgement and a Motion to Exclude Opinions of Plaintiff's Experts, including Plaintiff's two experts' opinions on damages, which motions are pending.
+The case is set on the Court's trial calendar for October 11, 2022.
+As to the suit against Seaboard Corporation, on October 21, 2021, the plaintiffs filed an amended complaint which principally adds allegations that there were additional callings made by Seaboard Marine at the Port of Mariel and that Seaboard Corporation engaged in a pattern of doing business with individuals and entities in contravention of U.S. foreign policy.
+Seaboard Corporation has filed a Motion to Dismiss, which has been briefed and is pending.
 The operative complaints in each lawsuit seek unspecified damages (including treble damages) and pre-filing interest as provided in the Act; pre-judgment interest; attorneys' fees, costs and expenses; and such other relief as is just and proper.
 Seaboard Corporation and Seaboard Marine believe they have meritorious defenses to the claims alleged in these matters and intend to vigorously defend these matters.
 It is impossible at this stage either to determine the probability of a favorable or unfavorable outcome resulting from either of these suits, or to reasonably estimate the amount of potential loss or range of potential loss, if any, resulting from the suits.
+However, the outcome of litigation is inherently unpredictable and subject to significant uncertainties, and if unfavorable, could result in a material liability.